-Crack abuse is widespread today because users like the temporary good feeling that they get from using it.
+Adverse side effects from crack abuse are widespread today because users like the temporary good feeling that they get from using it.
 However, it is important to note that crack can lead to both physical and psychological destruction.

 Crack has a tendency to decrease a person’s appetite.
 That is why many people who use crack do not eat as often as they should.
 Crack can also deplete a person’s immune system to the point where they have no resistance to infections.Depression